First Lessons

 After what feels like an eternity, the first light of dawn breaks across the horizon, illuminating my dance once more.

-With it come Elder Jung-hi and Instructor Yuan, their robes flowing in rhythm with their practiced steps.
-Instructor Yuan, a man of lean build with silver-streaked hair tied neatly behind him, notices me first.
-His ever-warm smile appears, the faint wrinkles around his eyes deepening—a testament to years spent guiding disciples.
+With it come Elder Jung-hi and Instructor Yuan, following their usual morning routine.
+Instructor Yuan notices me first, his ever-warm smile appearing as he watches.
 Elder Jung-hi, however, pauses.
 Just for a moment, I catch something unexpected in his gaze—approval.
 A fleeting look, as if this was something he had long been waiting for.

 Then, without a word, they continue on their path, leaving me with the rising sun and the quiet hum of my own steady breath.